IgniteUI/igniteui-docfx/en/components/select.md

 ---

 ## Select
-The `IgxSelectComponent` allows you to select a single item from a drop-down list, by using the mouse or the keyboard to quickly navigate through them.
-Using the `igxSelect` you can also iterate selection through all items based on the input of a specific character or multiple characters.
+The `IgxSelectComponent` allows you to select a single item from a drop-down list by using the mouse or the keyboard to quickly navigate through them.
+Using `igx-select` you can also iterate selection through all items based on the input of a specific character or multiple characters.

 ## Simple Select Demo
 <div class="sample-container loading" style="height: 330px;">